Shelter-in-place indicates the following:

-Usually we seek shelter because environmental conditions outside are unsafe, including a hazardous materials release or a severe weather event.
+Usually we seek shelter because environmental conditions outside are unsafe, typically a severe weather event or hazardous materials release.

 Preparedness: In case of an unexpected Shelter-in-Place scenario, be sure you always have extra medication, water, some food, and a phone charger with you at all times.